dark-side/sports-hub/sports_hub_portal/web_application_features/manage_articles/user_stories/edit_existing_article/README.md

 3. Verify that admin is not able to save empty required fields to the edited article
 4. Verify that admin is able to preview the edited article
 5. Verify that admin is able to save the edited article with all valid data updated
-6. Verify that admin is able to save changed the conference, team, and location for the edited article
+6. Verify that admin is able to save changed the subcategory, team, and location for the edited article
 7. Verify that the comments section can be hidden for the edited article
 8. Verify that the comments section can be shown for the edited article